-Best for cashback rewards: Blue Cash Preferred® Card
+Best for cashback rewards: Blue Cash Preferred® Card from American Express

 If your family spends more than $30 a week in groceries alone, you can break even on the card.
 Busy families will likely blow past that threshold and pocket a generous cashback haul.

-Best for hotel rewards: Hilton Honors™ Card from American Express
+Best for hotel rewards: Hilton Honors American Express Card

-In a contest between the Hilton Honors™ Card from American Express and the stellar Starwood Preferred Guest® Credit Card, the Hilton card has the edge.
-That’s partly because you get generous point earnings outside of hotel spending: 5x at US restaurants, supermarkets and gas stations and 3x on all other eligible purchases.
+With the Hilton Honors American Express Card you get generous point earnings outside of hotel spending: 5x at US restaurants, US supermarkets and US gas stations and 3x on all other eligible purchases.
 You can also accumulate a trove of points, even if you’re not a Hilton regular.